a gz media company

 © Ensoul Records (Dominique Fils-Aimé)

-Unfortunately, we've been seeing funding cuts at both the federal and provincial levels.
-It's been pretty dire when it comes to funding.
-I think we've been too reliant on grants as independent labels and artists.
-One of our goals for 2026 is to become independent from grant funding.
+Unfortunately, we've been seeing funding cuts at both the federal and provincial levels that would support emerging artists.
+It's been pretty dire when it comes to funding, and grant allocation is skewed.
+It makes it difficult to access and rely on it.
+Out of necessity, one of our goals for 2026 is to become independent from grant funding.

-On a global scale, I think that there's a lot of work to be done in recognizing the essence of who we are as humans, and art has always been a part of it, before art was a vocation or a professional career.
-It’s something that has always been part of everyone's life on a day-to-day basis; it's something that we cherish just as humans over the course of millennia.
+On a global scale, I think there's a lot of work to be done in recognizing the essence of who we are as humans, and art has always been part of it, even before it became a vocation or a professional career.
+It’s something that has always been part of everyone's day-to-day life; it's something we cherish as humans over millennia.
 We've always been performers and expressed ourselves in different ways.
 It's sad that some feel they can’t pursue the arts because they think they need to have a degree in the field or to be highly trained.
-I’d like for more people to realize the power we all have to express ourselves through art and how it can go a very long way.
+I’d like more people to realize the power we all have to express ourselves through art and how far it can go.

 To learn more about Ensoul Records, please visit ensoulrecords.com